centuryglass/KeyChord/docs/BuildAndInstall.md

-# Building and Installing KeyChord for Gameshell
+# Building and Installing KeyChord for ClockworkPi GameShell
 These instructions will be improved shortly.

 ## 1. Remapping Light Keys:

   To properly use the light keys for chorded keyboard entry, the key module needs to be remapped so that LK3 is no longer assigned as shift.
 Follow [these instructions](https://forum.clockworkpi.com/t/tutorial-how-to-compile-and-upload-code-to-the-keypad/1065) to get everything set up to update the keypad.
-I've included my alternate keypad code in this project in the clockworkpi_Keypad directory.
+I've included my alternate Arduino keypad code in the clockworkpi_Keypad directory.
 This will remap LK3 to 'z', and shift + LK3 to f12.

 All steps from this point on should be done on the Gameshell over SSH.